Dappled Grey American Saddlebred Gelding

 He loves his treats and meeting new people.
 He has already been a blessing to so many who come spend time with him.

-Watching TC survive and thrive has given us firsthand proof of the healing power of Jesus Christ through a horse.
+Watching TC survive and thrive has given us firsthand proof of God's healing power.

 Sorrel Quarter Horse Gelding